eficode/devStack/README.md

 * 2.3.9
   * From now on two artifacts will be generated, devstack and devstack-standalone and the classifier standalone is deprecated

+# Requirements
+The devstack packages are mainly built for JAVA 17 but should work with java 8+ and should work with groovy
+ * 3.x >= 3.0.17
+ * 4.x >= 4.0.11